Skip to content

-An Irish Goodbye is just 23 minutes long, but in this short span, it captures the uniqueness of Irish culture, local colloquialisms and a truly bittersweet narrative.
-In this article, we’ll take a deep dive into the plot of the unique short film, the filming location, the cast and more.
+An Irish Goodbye is just 23 minutes long, but in this short span, it captures the uniqueness of Irish culture, local colloquialisms, and a bittersweet narrative.
+This article will explore the plot, filming location, cast, and more.

 PSA: SPOILERS AHEAD